ethereum/go-ethereum/docs/_rpc/ns-debug.md

 ### debug_dbAncients

-Returns the ancient item numbers in the ancient store.
+Returns the number of ancient items in the ancient store.

 | Client  | Method invocation                |
 |:--------|----------------------------------|